BenHocking/UnitLemmas/README.md

 The purpose of this repository is to provide advocation for unit lemmas and to catalog types of unit lemmas.

-The original ISSRE paper on this topic is unit-lemmas.pdf, from 2020, and the accompanying 5-minute talk can be found at UnitLemmas.mp4.
+The original ISSRE paper on this topic is unit-lemmas.pdf from 2020.
+The accompanying 5-minute talk can be found at UnitLemmas.mp4.
+A shorter 2-minute "pitch talk" can be found at UnitLemmas_pitch.mp4.
+The slides can be found at UnitLemmas.pptx.
+Finally, some PVS files related to the paper can be found in the PVS directory.
+Additional PVS files might be added there later to provide more detailed examples.

 Since the publication of that paper, we have identified additional types of unit lemmas.
 This repository has been created so that others might also add other types of unit lemmas that we have not considered.